 Honor is the sub-brand of Huawei or a sister brand that delivers excellent phones at a slightly more affordable price point.
 Honor phones are quite popular in the United States, so we’ve added them to the list.
 Additionally, Honor recently confirmed these nine devices will get Android 8.0 Oreo and EMUI 8.0 updates.

 - Honor V10

-Furthermore, Honor unveiled that some of these updates just started while the others will arrive in Q2, but that’s the only information they’re sharing so far.
-Here we can see the Honor 8 Pro and Honor 9 just started.
+Furthermore, Honor unveiled that some of these updates just started while the others will arrive in Q2, but that’s the only information they’re sharing so far and Q2 is almost over.
+In April the Honor 8 Pro and Honor 9 started seeing updates too.
 However, the Honor 7X and Honor 8 are coming at a later date.

 Huawei Android 8.0 Oreo Update Release Dates & Details